top of page

 Oakdale, CA

-Awards for his screenplay“Circled In Red”
+Awards for “Circled In Red”

 Official Selection (Second Place) 2017 New York